nobuhirofunabiki/technology_notes/Linux/linux_commands.md

     - execute a program periodically (every 2 seconds by default), showing output in fullscreen
     - example
         - `watch -n 1 free -h`

+## Commands which need to be installed

+- `tree`
+    - `$ sudo apt install tree`
+    - a recursie directory listing program that produces a depth-indented listing of files
+    - exmaples
+        - `tree -d`: List directories only
+        - `tree -f`: Print the full path prefix for each file
+        - `tree -d -f | grep hogehoge_*`

 ## System Information commands